Print & Play with Cricut Tutorial

 Execution

-4. Start to "Make It" (the template) on the Cricut Design Space (you do not need to load any images or change anything).
+Start to "Make It" (the template) on the Cricut Design Space (you do not need to load any images or change anything).
 Click "Continue" and then "I've Already Printed".
-I use the "Heavy Cardstock" material setting, which I have favourited.
+I use the "Heavy Cardstock" material setting, which I have favourited (if you are laminating, you will need a custom profile - I use max pressure and 4x passes).
 Load the mat and start; let the machine do the work while you focus on what really matters (overseeing it with an air of superiority).

-5. Unload and peel the cards (depending on the adhesive strength, you might need to be very gentle not to bend them).
+Unload and peel the cards (depending on the adhesive strength, you might need to be very gentle not to bend them, unless they are laminated).

 And rinse and repeat!
 The Cricut software will require just one more click to re-do the same cut for the next page.
 You can very effectively alternate between collecting pages from the printer before they fall, attaching the next dry sheet onto the mat, and coding your next million-dollar project on the side.